 Aberdeen Standard's Gars and its offspring at Invesco and Aviva have lost billions in assets since the start of 2018.

-We have crunched the numbers to reveal Gars bore the brunt of this sell-off, with investors pulling an eye-watering £17.2 billion from the strategy since the beginning of last year across UK, European and US versions of the fund.
+We have crunched the numbers to reveal that Gars bore the brunt of this sell-off, with investors pulling an eye-watering £17.2 billion from the strategy since the beginning of last year across UK, European and US versions of the fund.

-Our findings, which come ahead of Aberdeen Standard's full-year results tomorrow, are based on Lipper data.
-They show the fund has more than halved in value in 14 months, from £32.8 billion at the beginning of 2018 to just £14.4 billion at the end of February this year.
+Our findings, which come ahead of of Aberdeen Standard's full-year results tomorrow, are based on Lipper data.
+They show that the fund has more than halved in value in 14 months, from £32.8 billion at the beginning of 2018 to just £14.4 billion at the end of February this year.

 The outflows come at a time when the performance of all but the most aggressive mixed assets funds have suffered as global equity markets have continued their decade-long rally.

 Gars has taken the brunt of the outflows, but the reality is that its two closest competitors have been lacklustre when it comes to performance.

 Invesco Global Targeted Returns (GTR) and Aviva Investors Multi-Strategy Target Return (Aims) – which were both established by former members of the Gars team – have also suffered outflows over the same timeframe.

 However, the figures are much more modest, at £2.3 billion and £1.5 billion, respectively, over the 14-month period.
 This has led to Gars being usurped by GTR as the largest of the trio of sophisticated multi-asset funds.

 Over the past three years, all funds have been in the red, with losses of 2.7% for Gars, compared with 1.2% for GTR and 4.6% for Aims.